awslabs/aws-sdk-python/dev-guide/region.md

 ## Getting the region from the environment<a name="region-getting-from-environment"></a>

-The Amazon Bedrock Runtime client does not currently support automatically retrieving the value of the `AWS_REGION` environment variable\.
+The experimental Amazon Bedrock Runtime client for Python does not currently support automatically retrieving the value of the `AWS_REGION` environment variable\.
 To make your application use this variable to specify the Region in which to operate, you can add code similar to the following to your project:

 ```
 import os